Flower Drum Song (film): Plot

-A young woman named Mei Li emigrates from China to Chinatown, San Francisco as an illegal immigrant with her father.
+Mei Li, a young woman, emigrates from China to Chinatown, San Francisco as an illegal immigrant with her father.
 After landing, the Lis seek the address of Madam Fong, the mother of Sammy Fong, to whom Mei Li has been promised in an arranged marriage.
-While asking where to find Madam Fong, Mei Li performs a flower drum song to earn money ("A Hundred Million Miracles").
-Sammy is the owner of a night club, the Celestial Gardens (inspired by the actual Forbidden City nightclub) and already is romantically involved with his leading showgirl Linda Low.
-The Lis arrive at the Celestial Gardens during a show ("Fan Tan Fannie").
+While asking where to find Madam Fong, Mei Li performs a flower drum song to earn money.
+Sammy is the owner of a night club, the Celestial Gardens (Note: Inspired by the actual Forbidden City nightclub.) and already is romantically involved with his leading showgirl Linda Low.
+The Lis arrive at the Celestial Gardens during a show.

 Sammy does his best to dissuade Mei Li from marrying him, introducing her to Madame Liang, the sister-in-law of Master Wang.
-Liang and Wang bemoan the gap between immigrants and their offspring ("The Other Generation") as Master Wang's younger son Wang San gives his own take on the gap to some younger children.
 Dissolving the marriage contract is harder than either imagined.
 Master Wang is persuaded by Madame Liang to allow Mei Li to fall in love naturally with Master Wang's eldest son Wang Ta, and the Lis move in with Master Wang.
-However, Ta is dazzled by the charms of Linda, who flirts with him ("I Enjoy Being a Girl").
+However, Ta is dazzled by the charms of Linda, who flirts with him.
 He asks her to go on a date, and she convinces him to give her his fraternity pin to symbolize they are "going steady" during the date.

-When Mei Li sees Wang Ta sneaking back in after the date, she mistakes his friendly greeting as a welcome to the household and starts to warm to America ("I Am Going to Like It Here").
+When Mei Li sees Wang Ta sneaking back in after the date, she mistakes his friendly greeting as a welcome to the household and starts to warm to America.
 Linda plans to use Wang Ta to force a commitment from Sammy Fong out of jealousy, but Sammy gets wind of her scheme when Linda attends a party to celebrate both Ta's graduation from university and Madame Liang's graduation from citizenship classes.
-Madame Liang compares the citizens of the U.S. to a mix of different ingredients ("Chop Suey").
 At the party, Linda has Frankie Wing, the club emcee, pose as her brother to grant permission for Linda to marry Wang Ta.
 Mei Li, hearing this, becomes discouraged, and Ta and his father argue over his marriage plans.
 Ta argues that he is old enough to make his own decisions, but the father says that he will be the one to let Ta know when he is old enough.